 - Specific actions by the recipient as defined by the external entity

 Gift pledges are considered voluntary non-exchange transactions.
-As part of the annual financial reporting process, and on a quarterly basis, the Office of Development and Alumni Relations will supply AFR with the final balance of outstanding pledges as of the end of the applicable reporting period.
+As part of the annual financial reporting process, and on a quarterly basis, the Office of Development and Alumni Relations will supply the Accounting and Financial Reporting (AFR) department with the final balance of outstanding pledges as of the end of the applicable reporting period.
 Only gift pledges that meet the following criteria will be recorded to the general ledger:

 - The original gift pledge is $10,000 or greater in value